Password Best Practice

 ✘ Do not perform financial transactions on public networks

-✘ Never write your password down and keep it on your desk or anywhere others can access easily
+✘ Never write your password down and keep it on your desk or anywhere others can access it easily

 ✘ Avoid using the same password on multiple websites, all your accounts could be compromised in one go.

 Report anything suspicious straight away.
 Any concerns about information security or cyber security can be reported directly to the IT Service Desk by emailing: IT@bnu.ac.uk or calling 01494 605000.
-Additional contact details are available on the If in doubt, call it out page.
+Additional contact details are available here.

 Reliable guidance on managing your passwords can be found on the NCSC web site: